dennis-menge/OxyTweaker/README.md

 - Some debug stuff disabled
 - Disable adb debug notification.
 (The usb debug is ON by defuault)
 - Some build.prop tweaks (you can check /common/system.prop for more info)

+## Credits
+- The idea was take from the original thread on xda by senior member benwalburn [XDA](https://forum.xda-developers.com/oneplus-5/themes/magisk-oneplus-analytics-disabler-t3686636)